-If your Mac is still running Sierra, High Sierra or Mojave, it won’t (yet) have been updated to the newer version listed here (unless it has a T2 chip).
+If your Mac is still running High Sierra or Mojave, it too should now have been updated to the newer version listed here (unless it has a T2 chip).
 For older Macs and earlier versions of macOS, please refer to the previous listing of firmware versions.
 If your Mac is still running an earlier version of macOS, such as El Capitan, then you should refer to version 2 of this list instead.

 Apple doesn’t provide an official list of the current EFI firmware versions which should be installed on each model of Mac.